SMB tips: Not all ACH payment providers are created equal

 Effective integration with your accounting software

-Integration with your accounting software (such as QuickBooks Online) is an important aspect of time management.
+Integration with your accounting software (such as QuickBooks Online, Desktop or FreshBooks) is an important aspect of time management.
 The advantage of ACH payments over other methods is that they’re digitally recorded with all the relevant financial information.
 So why should you have to register that information a second time into your accounting software?
 That is why it’s important that your ACH service provider offers seamless integration with leading accounting software tools.

 Effective user interface and approval workflow designed for businesses